Historic Preservation Disagreements Pile Up: Spend Money on a Consultant? Offer Tax Incentives?

 While some cities designate properties as historic without an owner’s consent, no one is suggesting such a policy change in Winter Park.

 The discussion is more about how to offer additional incentives to urge more people to seek historic designation if their property qualifies.
-The city already offers some tax exemptions to historic properties, though the program is under-utilized, said Planning & Zoning Director Allison McGillis.
+The city has the ability in its code already to provide tax exemptions to historic properties, though no one appears to be taking advantage of that as of now, said Planning & Zoning Director Allison McGillis.
 The city also offers a 50 percent matching grant for renovation work that qualifies, up to $18,000, she said.

 The local historic register and designated historic districts do not outright prohibit demolition in Winter Park.
 But the request must be approved by the Historic Preservation Board.
 The board does not have control over interior renovations — only major changes to the facade of the structure.